piontec/docker-enforcer/readme.md

 - `/metrics` - exposes the number of containers stopped since launch in the [prometheus](https://prometheus.io/) data format,
 - `/config` - shows the current version and configuration options of the daemon
-- `/rules` - allows you to view the configured set of rules.
+- `/rules` - allows you to view the configured set of rules,
+- `/request_rules` - allows you to view the configured set of request rules,
+- `/triggers` - allows you to view the configured set of triggers.

 Additionally, for `/` and `/recent` endpoints, you can append the following options in the URL (like:
 `http://localhost:8888/?show_all_violated_rules=1&show_image_and_labels=1`):